 |Internal Marketing||Data Controller||Rocketseed internal procedures and controls||n/a|

 In order for any processing to be lawful the processing activity must satisfy one of the 6 lawful bases set out in GDPR.
-These bases include consent (opt-in) and where the processing is necessary for contractual performance.
+These bases include consent (opt in) and where the processing is necessary for contractual performance.

 GDPR relates to the processing of information from which a living person can be identified or is identifiable.
 The term “personal data“ is very broadly defined and can relate to everything from name, gender, address and phone number to income, illnesses, employment and education.

-Personal data in an email signature of an individual email is very rarely, if ever, sensitive data.
+Personal data in an email signature in an individual email is very rarely, if ever, sensitive data.
 Such signature data, which is easy to obtain, (received email, business cards, corporate directories, web sites, etc.) from publicly available data, and there is nothing sensitive, even in an email, address or mobile phone number.
 It does however, constitute personal data even if it is a business email address.

 Access to personal data

 Under GDPR, data subjects have enhanced rights.
 They have the right to access their personal data that is held by a Data Controller.
 Also, data subjects have the right to information about the processing of their personal data.
 They have the right to know for what purpose the information is processed, for how long the information is stored and the identity of the recipient of the registered person’s data etc.

 The right of access of data subjects is limited partly by the right of the Data Controller to require the data subject to specify the information or processing activities to which data access is required.
 Whilst Data Controllers can no longer charge a fee for the right of access they can charge for any manifestly onerous or excessive requests or for requests for further copies.